patrykbaklaj/sit-on-chair/README.md

 # sit-on-chair
-Simple first-page using HTML and CSS
+Simple first-page using HTML, CSS and JS.